What we do

 All NHS organisations are required to appoint a Caldicott Guardian to ensure compliance with patient data confidentiality.
-NHS Sutton CCG's Caldicott Guardian is Dr Les Ross, a GP member of the CCG's Governing Body, who is responsible for protecting the confidentiality of patients' and service-users' information and enabling appropriate information-sharing.
+NHS Sutton CCG's Caldicott Guardian is Dr Jeff Croucher, Clinical Chair of the CCG's Governing Body, who is responsible for protecting the confidentiality of patients' and service-users' information and enabling appropriate information-sharing.

 The Caldicott Guardian plays a key role in ensuring that NHS, Councils with Social Services responsibilities, and partner organisations, satisfy the highest practical standards for handling patient identifiable information.

 Acting as the 'conscience' of an organisation, the Guardian actively supports work to enable information sharing where it is appropriate to share, and advises on options for lawful and ethical processing of information.